lloc/Multisite-Taxonomy-Widget/README.md

 Multisite-Taxonomy-Widget
 =========================

-List the latest posts of a specific taxonomy in the whole blog-network
+List the latest posts of a specific taxonomy from the whole blog-network